alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

     7. A saved game file shall not exceed 2mb.
     8. A saved game shall load in no more than 1 second.
     9. The game executable shall not be larger than 300kb.
+    10. The game shall not use more than 100 MB of RAM when it runs.

 2. Security Requirements
     1. The game shall not store any information about the user.